-PICC is committed to ensuring that immigrant and refugee students have access to safe and welcoming schools that address their unique needs.
-This includes supporting passage of tuition equity policies, language access, and fair and adequate funding for schools.
+PICC is committed to ensuring that immigrant and refugee students at all levels have access to safe and welcoming schools that address their unique needs.
+Current campaigns and advocacy efforts include: supporting passage of tuition equity policies, advocating for welcoming school policies at all levels, increasing access to higher education for undocumented students, and fair and adequate funding for public schools.

-We have created a variety of toolkits designed for youth and educators.
+PICC has created a variety of toolkits to help youth, and educators to get involved in creating more welcoming schools for immigrant and refugee students.
 Please download and use in your community!
-If you have any questions, or want to get more involved, please contact PICC’s youth organizer, Maria Sotomayor at: 215-832-3482 or email@example.com.
+If you have any questions, or want to get more involved, please contact us at 215-832-0636 or email@example.com.

 This campaign grew out of conversations at the 2016 youth convening and the priorities voiced by youth.
-This is a preventative campaign that hopes to better educate administration and educators, parents and students about the rights of immigrant, refugee, Muslim, black, LGBTQ and all impacted by the election’s rhetoric.
-The ICE Out of Schools Campaign calls for schools districts and local colleges and universities to:
+This is a preventative campaign that hopes to better educate administration and educators, parents, and students about the rights of immigrant, refugee, Muslim, black, LGBTQ and all impacted by the election’s rhetoric.
+The Welcoming Schools Campaign calls for schools districts and local colleges and universities to:

 - Create and enact policies to protect our students, parents and members of the community where they reside regardless of immigration status, religion, sexual orientation or disability.